craftcms/docs/docs/commerce/1.x/docs/shipping-methods.md

 ### getOptions();

-Stores this data as json on the orders shipping adjustment.
-For example you might include all data used to determine the rule matched.
+Stores this data as JSON on the order’s shipping adjustment.
+For example, you might include all data used to determine the rule matched.

 ### getPercentageRate()